zarr-developers/zarr-developers.github.io/flexibility/index.md

 Therefore libraries such as xarray can use the zarr-python user API to read and write to icechunk stores, effectively treating them as version-controlled zarr stores.
 Icechunk also integrates with VirtualiZarr as a serialization format for byte range references.
 Together they allow data stored in non-zarr formats to be committed to a persistent icechunk store and read back later via the zarr-python API without duplicating the original data chunks.

+We also have a full list of [zarr implementations](https://zarr.dev/implementations/).